cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

 # iRobot Create 3 (Hardware Usage) User Manual

-## - For Using iRobotCreate3 on Raspberri Pi5 with ROS2 Jazzy on Ubuntu 24.04
+## - For Using iRobotCreate3 on GMKtec Nuc with ROS2 Jazzy on Ubuntu 24.04

-The following steps can be used to scontrol an iRobot Create3 with the following versions/software.
+The following steps can be used to control an iRobot Create3 with the following versions/software.

 - ROS Version: ROS2 Jazzy
 - Ubuntu Version: Ubuntu 24.04

-## [Setup/Installation] with RPi5 (ROS2 Jazzy)
+## [Setup/Installation] with Nuc (ROS2 Jazzy)

 ### 1. Install and Setup Ubuntu 24.04

-1. Use the Raspberry Pi Imager (available here: [Raspberry Pi Imager](https://www.raspberrypi.com/software/)) to install Ubuntu 24.04 LTS Desktop onto the RPi 5, and follow the instructions to complete the installation
+1. [If you are using a Raspberry Pi] the Raspberry Pi Imager (available here: [Raspberry Pi Imager](https://www.raspberrypi.com/software/)) to install Ubuntu 24.04 LTS Desktop onto the RPi 5, and follow the instructions to complete the installation

 2. Once Ubuntu is installed, additionally install NoMachine by using the following instructions:
-    - Go to [Nomachine Download](https://downloads.nomachine.com/), and click on the NoMachine for ARM (for RPi5) link.
-From there, click on the "NoMachine for ARMv8" "DEB" file which will work for ubuntu.
+    - Go to [Nomachine Download](https://downloads.nomachine.com/), and click on the NoMachine for ARM (for Nuc) link.
+From there, click on the "NoMachine for ARMv8" "DEB" file which will work for Ubuntu.
     -  Follow the instructions on the download page (see here: [instructions](https://downloads.nomachine.com/download/?id=115&distro=ARM))
     - Finally, to run NoMachine in a headless (i.e. without a monitor) mode, see the instructions below under "Helpful Instructions"
-    - Once NoMachine is installed on the RPi5, you must also install it on your local machine to access the remote display.
-NOTE: If you are located at another location, you must connect via the Duke VPN to access the RPi5 remotely.
+    - Once NoMachine is installed on the Nuc, you must also install it on your local machine to access the remote display.
+NOTE: If you are located at another location, you must connect via the Duke VPN to access the Nuc remotely.

-### 2. Setup Rpi5 Ethernet Interface
+### 2. Setup Nuc Ethernet Interface

-1. The create3 communicates with the RPi5 using ethernet over usb-c.
-If you are powering the RPi5 via the create3's USB-C port, please follow the following steps to activate the RPI5's ethernet over USB-C port:
+1. The create3 communicates with the Nuc using ethernet over USB.
+If you are powering the Nuc via the create3's USB-C port, please follow the following steps to activate the Nuc's ethernet over USB port:

     - open the /boot/firmware/config.txt file and add the following lines to the end of the file
     ```